 Typical problem #4: insufficient resources

-Unless a company's overall performance is well above average, the implementation of ISO 9001 usually requires significant resources: the ISO 9001 Management Representative needs to be trained, top management needs to learn about the concept of ISO 9001 and its benefits, ISO 9001 procedures and documentation needs to be written, work processes throughout the company need to be analyzed and streamlined, and employees need to be trained, etc. It is crucial to the success of the ISO 9001 implementation that management allocates enough time, as well as financial resources (for example, for employee training, for templates for the ISO 9001 documentation, or for internal audits and auditor training, etc).
+Unless a company's overall performance is well above average, setting up an ISO 9001 system usually requires significant resources: the Management Representative needs to be trained, top management needs to learn about the Standard and its benefits, procedures and documentation need to be written, work processes throughout the company must be analyzed and streamlined, and employees have to be trained, etc. It is crucial to the success of the ISO 9001 implementation that management allocates enough time, as well as financial resources (for example, for employee training, templates for the ISO 9001 documentation, or for internal audits and auditor training, etc).

 Typical problem #5: lack of improvement

-It is a common misconception that an ISO 9001 Quality Management System needs to be implemented, certified and that's it.
+It is a common misconception that a Quality Management System needs to be implemented, certified and that's it.
 In reality, the QMS must constantly evolve as the company changes, as market conditions change, as products change, as technologies improve and as the competition moves forward.

 Typical problem #6: making it too complicated

-It is interesting to note that the problems highlighted above are a direct consequence of management action and attitude towards ISO 9001, rather than the often-blamed employee resistance to ISO 9001 implementation.
-Ensuring top management buys into the benefits of ISO 9001 and remains actively involved in the Standard's implementation, will dramatically improve any Quality Management System.
-An executive overview by a competent trainer or online course prior to the start of the ISO 9001 implementation is, therefore, highly recommended.
+The problems highlighted above are a direct consequence of management action and attitude, rather than the often-blamed employee resistance to ISO 9001 implementation.
+Ensuring top management buys into the benefits of ISO 9001 and remains actively involved in the implementation process, will dramatically improve any Quality Management System.
+An executive overview by a competent trainer or online course prior to the start of the implementation is therefore highly recommended.

-Choose your ISO 9001 registrar careful.
-We recommend that you compare different registrars and pay particular attention to auditor background (for example, some may consider former military auditors to be rigid and inflexible in their interpretation of the 9001 Standard) and to their attitude towards sharing ideas (in order to ensure objectivity, auditors are not allowed to consult; however, some registrars permit their auditors to share their experiences).
+Choose your ISO 9001 registrar carefully: pay particular attention to auditor background (for example, some may consider former military auditors to be rigid and inflexible in their interpretation of the 9001 Standard) and to their attitude towards sharing ideas (in order to ensure objectivity, auditors are not allowed to consult; however, some registrars permit their auditors to share their experiences).